vite-pwa/vite-plugin-pwa/README.md

 ### Network first strategy

-We have created a `workbox-recipe` to be used with `network first strategy`, and so you don't need to create it using `injectManifest`.
+We have created a service worker to be used with `network first strategy`, and so you don't need to create it using `injectManifest`.

 There are 2 available cache strategies: